friflo/Friflo.Json.Fliox/README.md

 <br/>

 *Note*: JSON Fliox is **not** a UI library.
-It is designed for simple integration in UI frameworks like:
+It is designed for simple integration in .NET and Web UI frameworks.
-**.NET**: ASP.NET Razor, Blazor, MAUI, WinUI, ASP.NET MVC, WPF, WinForms & Unity.
-**Web**: React, Angular, Vue.js, Svelte, Preact, Ember.js, ...

 <br/><br/>
 <p>             <img src="docs/images/welcome.svg" width="320" height="120" ></p>